QuietMisdreavus/rfcs/text/0000-rustdoc-json.md

 `fields`      | Array    | The list of fields in the struct.
 Always an array of Item with `type == "structfield"`.
 `fields_stripped` | Boolean | Whether any fields have been removed from the result, due to being private or hidden.

+(*Complete documentation information is deferred to final design and implementation work.*)

 # Drawbacks
 [drawbacks]: #drawbacks